-Fía Benitez is a research-driven artist and educator living in Los Angeles.
+Fía Benitez is a research-driven artist and educator.
 Their ongoing body of work, Root Rot, encompasses large-scale graphite drawings, collage, turn of the century artifacts, and bisque-fired ceramics.
-Incorporating research from public archives, works in Root Rot index the legacies of the California citrus industry and its history of indigenous dispossession, erasure of immigrant labor, and privatization of land management practices.
-Fía is a 2022 REEF Artist-in-Residence, with recent solo and group exhibitions at NÉVÉ, The Reef, Tin Flats, Japanese American Cultural & Community Center, 7313 Melrose, Newhall Crossings, Other Places Art Fair, and CalArts.
+Fía is a 2022 REEF Artist-in-Residence, with exhibitions at NÉVÉ, The Reef, Tin Flats, Japanese American Cultural & Community Center, 7313 Melrose, Newhall Crossings, Other Places Art Fair, and CalArts.
 Publications include the catalog Tense Renderings: the will and won’t of spatial logics, artist book and catalog re:connections, anthology water / relic / spices, as well as Baest Journal, Sublevel Magazine, The Kitchen Blog, and The Vassar Review.
 Fía is a 2021 Getty PST Research Assistant and a 2020 Research & Practice Fellow.
-They hold degrees from Vassar College and California Institute of the Arts (CalArts).
+They hold degrees from Vassar College and CalArts.

 Kailasa Aqeel is a creative advisor working and organizing in DC.
 She serves as a community connector, helping people bring their visions to life by providing creative solutions and logistical support to small businesses, organizations, entrepreneurs, and some of the most brilliant creators of this time.
-In her own practices she recognizes the value of establishing unity through sharing wellness resources and gathering to enjoy fresh, healthy food.
-Kailasa is passionate about bringing power back to the community by making information and quality resources accessible to those especially with historically marginalized backgrounds.
+Kailasa is passionate about bringing power back to the community by making information and quality resources accessible to all.
 Her efforts and collaborations are very much driven by her personal responsibilities as a mother, a dedicated artist, an advocate for wellness, and a community builder.

 Astrid Kaemmerling, is a german-born artist, researcher, educator, and arts administrator based in Asheville, NC.
 Her work spans the genres of visual, performance, and media art and strives to connect place memories of the past, such as collected travel experiences, with a critical exploration of specific neighborhoods and selected urban and rural places.
 Kaemmerling has been exhibited internationally in Germany, Italy, Korea, and the United States. .
 She is the founder of The Walk Discourse, a social practice art project, educational platform, and research laboratory that provides room for exchanges about public space.
 The program sets out to playfully and critically engage participants to study the urban and rural fabric.